manhneee/OOP_Java_Final_Project/README.md

 ## License

-TThis project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.

 ## Acknowledgments